Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

+In the context of music analysis, `[t]he process of [phenomenological] epoch\'{e} [has been described as] disregard[ing] the influences and biases of everyday knowledge and [...] naively mak[ing] judgments on things from face value' \citep[p.~3]{serhan2022phenomenological}.
+As pointed out by \citet{kim2010critique} and \citet{serhan2022phenomenological}, an application of phenomenology to music analysis is Schaeffer's reduced listening (original French: \emph{\'{e}coute r\'{e}duite}).
+Reduced listening is `the listening attitude which consists in listening to the sound for its own sake, as a sound object, by removing its real or supposed source and the meaning it may convey'; `[t]he name reduced listening refers to the notion of phenomenological reduction [...] because [...] it consists of stripping the perception of sound of everything that is not ``in itself''' \citep[p.~33]{chion1983guide}.

-A key difficulty in applying phenomenology to music analysis is the existence of the score (Section~\ref{ref:scoreasbias}). \citet{benson2011phenomenology} notes that in \citepos{ingarden1986work} ontology of the musical work, the score often eclipses the composition, despite acknowledging that the score is an incomplete guide for performance.
-According to \citeauthor{benson2011phenomenology}, this problem is intrinsic to notation.
-Even a superior notational system would not resolve the indeterminacy.
+A documented difficulty in the application of phenomenology to music analysis is the existence of the score, which echoes the bias mentioned in Section~\ref{ref:scoreasbias}. \citet{benson2011phenomenology} remarks that in \citepos{ingarden1986work} ontology of the musical work, `the score ends up taking on a centrality which almost seems to eclipse that of the composition', even though \citeauthor{ingarden1986work} acknowledges that `[b]ecause of the imperfection of musical notation, the score is an incomplete, schematic prescription for performance'.
+According to \citeauthor{benson2011phenomenology}, the problem is intrinsic to the notation, and such indeterminacies `would likely not disappear [...] even with a far superior notational system'.